Rule 8.1 Dealing Disclosure (H - GuruFocus.com

 |

-Automatic vesting of restricted stock units (“RSUs”) resulting in the issuance of new Ordinary Shares
+Automatic vesting of performance stock units (“PSUs”) resulting in the issuance of new Ordinary Shares

 |

-Automatic vesting of 15,185 RSUs pursuant to the terms of the Horizon Therapeutics Public Limited Company Amended and Restated 2020 Equity Incentive Plan, which conferred on the discloser a right to receive 15,185 Ordinary Shares, of which 6,729 were withheld to cover taxes arising
+Automatic vesting of 104,498 PSUs pursuant to the terms of the Horizon Therapeutics Public Limited Company Amended and Restated 2020 Equity Incentive Plan, which conferred on the discloser a right to receive 104,498 Ordinary Shares, of which 46,365 were withheld to cover taxes arising

 $113.80